Complete Guide to Keyword Research for SEO

 Understanding Keyword Competition Difficulty

 Ok, now that we have the introduction, ultimate reasoning and an understanding of the terminologies out of the way, lets take a step by step guide through the process of how to go about performing general keyword competition difficulty and further research.
-You can apply this method to whatever you publish – whether it’s a standard single blog post or the home page of a company website.
+You can apply this method to whatever you publish – not matter how competitive – whether it’s a standard single blog post or the home page of a company website.

 Learn how to identify potential keywords visitors use with intent